 Checklist for booking:

-- The booking_notes field should contain the exact label: "pure vegetarian," "Jain (no onion/garlic)," or "halal."
+- The booking notes field should contain the exact dietary label: "pure vegetarian," "Jain (no onion/garlic)," or "halal."

-- Prohibited ingredients should be listed explicitly (for example: onion, garlic, gelatine, alcohol).
+- Prohibited ingredients should be listed explicitly — for example: onion, garlic, gelatine, egg (if applicable), alcohol in cooking.

-- Any carrier or cruise-line special-diet_forms should be completed and attached to the reservation.
+- Any special-diet forms provided by the cruise line should be completed in full and attached to your reservation.

 Onboard procedures: meeting the chef, speaking to dining managers, and daily preorders